AI Glossary (WIP)

 Training

 Process for an AI model to learn from data to develop its capabilities.
-Billions of times, the model is educated by take in data to make a prediction then using feedback to make better predictions.
+Billions of times, the model is educated by taking in data to make a prediction then using feedback to make better predictions.
 People fine-tune the model with curated data and use Reinforcement Learning from Human Feedback (RLHF) to produce preferred responses.

 *AI was used for research